Try::Tiny - Minimal try/catch with proper preservation of $@

 adding another call stack layer, and supports calling

-block to return from the
+return from the try block to return from the

 parent subroutine.
 These extra features come at a cost of a few